raspberrypilearning/interactive-animation/en/step_5.md

 --- /task ---

-You will add new scripts to your sprite so you will have more than one script that starts with `when green flag clicked`{:class="block3control"}.
-Each script will all run at the same time when you click the green flag to start your project.
+You will add new scripts to your sprite so you have more than one script that starts with `when green flag clicked`{:class="block3control"}.
+Each script will run at the same time when you click the green flag to start your project.

 --- task ---

 Add code to your sprite to change the way it looks.
 Only make changes to your sprite if it makes sense.
-If you are already happy with the way your sprite looks you can move to the next task.
+If you are already happy with the way your sprite looks, you can move on to the next task.

 You can use these examples to get started: